Scientific Name

 How to Grow and Care

-These extraordinarily low-maintenance plants can grow untouched for decades, so there's really not a lot you need to worry about.
+These extraordinarily low-maintenance plants can grow untouched for decades, so there's not much you need to worry about.
 However, it's very important that they receive adequate sun and heat and be careful around their spines.
-If grown in containers, make sure that they're being repotted and that their soil isn't too moist.
+If grown in containers, ensure they're being repotted, and their soil isn't too moist.
 Other than that, these plants are about as simple and hands-off as it gets.

 Inapplicable to most scenarios in which Pachycereus would be grown.
 If you do choose to cultivate a small specimen of Pachycereus pringlei in a container, repotting it can be helpful: if so, repot it as you would any other cactus by removing it from the pot, cutting away any dead material from the roots, and replanting.